Aves-Frog/Red-teammie/README.md

-# Flipper
+# Red teammie
 Collection of Flipper scripts I've made or changed.
+Now recently added other ways to have fun!

 These scripts are created and uploaded as a proof of concept, use is strictly for educational and legal testing purposes.
 I'm not resposible for any illegal usage of these scripts.